ShayanAliProgrammar/codeswear/README.md

 # Hi, my name is Shayan Ali.

-This is a e-commerce project made for fun!
+This is e-commerce project made for fun!

 I built this website using: